 The FDA’s Draft Postapproval Pregnancy Safety Studies Guidance for Industry-Establishing Pregnancy Exposure Registries advises on good practice for designing a pregnancy registry with a description of research methods and elements to be addressed.
-The Systematic overview of data sources for drug safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
-Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are EUROCAT, the European network of registries for the epidemiologic surveillance of congenital anomalies, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).
+The Systematic overview of data sources for Drug Safety in pregnancy research provides an inventory of pregnancy exposure registries and alternative data sources on safety of prenatal drug exposure and discusses their strengths and limitations.
+Example of population-based registers allowing to assess outcome of drug exposure during pregnancy are the European network of registries for the epidemiologic surveillance of congenital anomalies EUROCAT, and the pan-Nordic registries which record drug use during pregnancy as illustrated in Selective serotonin reuptake inhibitors and venlafaxine in early pregnancy and risk of birth defects: population based cohort study and sibling design (BMJ 2015;350:h1798).

-For paediatric populations, detailed information on neonatal age (e.g. in days, not just in years), pharmacokinetic differences and organ maturation need to be considered and is usually missing from the classical datasources, therefore paediatric specific registries are important.
+For paediatric populations, specific and detailed information as neonatal age (e.g. in days, not just in years), pharmacokinetic parameters and organ maturation need to be considered and is usually missing from the classical datasources, therefore paediatric specific registries are important.
 The CHMP Guideline on Conduct of Pharmacovigilance for Medicines Used by the Paediatric Population provides further relevant information.
 An example of registry which focuses on paediatric patients is Pharmachild, which captures children with juvenile idiopathic arthritis undergoing treatment with methotrexate or biologic agents.